 Degree: Master of Arts in Educational Studies

-As is the case with the existing Educational Studies MA Teaching & Learning thread on which this program is built, the Urban Pedagogy thread focuses on instructional “doing,” including learning about classroom practices, the development of classroom materials, and ways in which teaching occurs in classrooms.
-Students will gain the knowledge necessary to examine theory and research with a critical eye towards improving teaching and learning for all students.
+Drawing from the Educational Studies MA: Teaching & Learning thread on which this program is built, the Urban Pedagogy pathway “focuses on instructional ‘doing’,” including learning about classroom practices, the development of classroom materials, and ways in which teaching occurs in classrooms.
+Students will learn how to examine theory and research with a critical eye toward improving the learning experience for all students.

 |Spring of Year One||

 EDUC elective (3 credits)

 EDUC 490 Topics in Professional Education: Exceptionalities (3 credits)

 EDUC 695 Research and Educational Practice (3 credits)

 EDUC 606 Developmental and Psychological Perspectives on Education (3 credits)

 EDUC 490 Credit for seminar course (3 credits)

 EDUC 655 Credit for certification program portfolio (3 credits)